jonnyhyman/daisy_chain/README.md

 like an RPC of an RPC.
 While a little bit ridiculous, this allows us to write and use the API in a familiar way with full documentation)

-Types and documentation are written in each client language, for instance using typehints and docstrings in Python
+Types, documentation, and RPC connection is written in each client language, see the status of your favorite language in the Status table above.

 ## Script use-cases

 - 🚧 A Chromium / WebKit extension to "Download to Media Pool" from internet, called CreditsDue
-- 🚧 A script to copy from a current-timeline-item metadata field to clipboard on a timer
+- 🚧 A script to copy from a current-timeline-item metadata field to clipboard on a timer, called CopyCat
-- 🚧 A more accurate transcription workflow than Resolve's trashy one using Whisper (for subtitles)
+- 🚧 A more accurate transcription workflow than Resolve's trashy one, using OpenAI Whisper
 - 🚧 Removing silence from a clip automatically (via ffmpeg or some loopback)
 - 🚧 `py-auto-gui` madness to automate repetitive edit tasks (macros, basically)